 default._bimi TXT "v=BIMI1; l=https://mydomain.com/logo.svg;"

 The draft standard has a proposal for BIMI “selectors.”
-Selectors would allow e-mail campaigns to specify one of several logos for display alongside an e-mail.
-Do this by using a BIMI-Selector: header in emails to declare the selector name.
-Then add a new DNS TXT record with a matching selector name.
-Defining selectors might look like the following TXT records:
+Selectors allow e-mail campaigns to specify one of several logos for display alongside an e-mail.
+You can do this by adding a new DNS TXT record for each new selector name.
+For example, adding two additional selectors and the default might look like the following DNS TXT records:

 default._bimi TXT "v=BIMI1; l=https://mydomain.com/logo.svg;" promos._bimi TXT "v=BIMI1; l=https://mydomain.com/promos-logo.svg;" helpdesk._bimi TXT "v=BIMI1; l=https://mydomain.com/helpdesk-logo.svg;"